Tottenham boss Jose Mourinho said the handling of his side’s late postponement against Fulham was “unprofessional”.

 The match was called off less than three hours before Wednesday’s 6pm kick-off by the Premier League after an outbreak of coronavirus in the Fulham camp.

-“I don’t want to speak too much about it,” he said.
+“I don’t want to speak too much about it,” Mourinho said.
 “Just to say I felt unprofessional, but that is the way it was.

 “We were preparing ourselves for that match and of course we didn’t play and that is disruptive of what is a week of work.

-It is unlikely that teams battling it out for the same prizes will ever have played the same number of games for much of the season and Mourinho says the league started in the wrong manner, with Manchester City and Manchester United missing the first round of matches.
+Mourinho believes that even with all of the postponements the season will still be classed as fair, but says it started in the wrong manner, with Manchester City and Manchester United missing the first round of matches.

 “I believe that even from before the season started, it started immediately in the wrong way.
 Because to start the season with two clubs having a match in hand, it’s immediately a wrong start.